• Home Improvement

 ✅ Reviewed by

-📑 Editorial policy: We cite standards (ACCA, SEER2/HSPF2) and update this guide as codes and refrigerants evolve.
+📑 Editorial policy: We reference current standards (ACCA, SEER2/HSPF2, refrigerant rules) and update this guide as codes, refrigerants, and cost data evolve.

 Total